-This recipe for chicken and apple meatballs brings together two favorite dinner ideas: meatballs and fruit for dinner.
+This recipe for Baked Chicken and Apple Meatballs brings together two favorite dinner ideas: meatballs and fruit for dinner.
 Meatballs are great for weeknights, because, aside from a little chopping, they are simple to make and come together in about 30 minutes.

-Sometimes ground chicken and turkey can be bland, and so I contemplated adding cheese to add more flavor.
+Sometimes ground chicken and turkey can be bland, and so one test version of these apple chicken meatballs had cheese to add more flavor.
 Ultimately I kept cheese out of the recipe, but, with the apple, toasted pecans, and sage, these meatballs still have bold flavors.

-You can use either finely chopped or grated apple in these chicken and apple meatballs.
+You can use either finely chopped or grated apple in these apple and chicken meatballs.
 Chopped apple will give you discrete apple chunks.
 Grated apple will melt into the mixture and make the meatballs taste sweet.

 Substitutions and variations